riswords/icfp2015/README.md

 2. `elm-reactor` - If you start the elm reactor in this directory, then you can just point your browser at `elm_main.elm`.

 During running, you may notice what appear to be lock-ups.
-The program itself doesn't seem to be responsible; perhaps it is something internal to Elm, or worse, the browser javascript engine?
+The program will eventually resume.
+We are still troubleshooting the cause of this behavior.

 ## Adding New Tests (and other Stuff)

-The tests are all contained in `Tests.elm`.
-They're each a Json string bound to a variable. to Add more tests, just bind a new string.
-In Elm, you can do this
+The test cases provided during the contest are all contained in `Tests.elm`.
+They're each a Json string bound to a variable.
+Adding more tests:
-as:

     testN = """"
       <string in full>
      """"

+You'll also want to add the test to the drop-down, so you'll need to edit `Viewer.elm`.
+There's a big list of tuples right at the top, and it goes in there.

 It's that easy!

-If you want to also add the test to the drop-down (which is advisable), then you'll need to edit `Viewer.elm`.
-There's a big list of tuples right at the top, and it goes in there easy.

 ## Output